The 6 Best Guitar Amp Speakers

 The price on this item is a bit higher, but with it, you’re getting one of the best speakers on the market and in the history of rock music, which is not a small feat.

 2. Eminence Ragin Cajun Patriot Series 10″ 75-Watt Replacement Guitar Speaker 8 Ohm

 Eminence Ragin Cajun is a sweet, 10” guitar amp speaker that will give you the classic American southern sound.
-It has the maximum output of 75W and an impedance of 8 Ohms and weighs at 6.4 pounds, so it won’t be too much hassle to take it with you.
+It has a maximum output of 75W, an impedance of 8 Ohms, and weighs 6.4 pounds, so it won’t be too much hassle to take it with you.

 3. Eminence 820H Patriot Series

 Even though speakers are usually 10” or 12” in size, here we have an 8” speaker.
 Eminence 820H is part of the Eminence Patriot series and, as such, will always provide you with a smooth, American sound.
 It has a 4 Ohm impedance, so it’s on the lower end of the scale and has a 20-watt power limit.
 This makes it a perfect speaker for your practice amp, but it won’t take you much further since it won’t have enough power other than to play in really small rooms for a select number of people.
 Pricewise, this is a cheap way to get that quality sound when you’re practicing (or recording) at home.

 And now to move on to one of the most played speakers and one of the leaders of the high-end category.
 Eminence Swamp Thang is a 12”, 150-watt speaker with 8 Ohm impedance.
 This big baby will have enough power to put you through any gig you might have and still enough delicacy to catch every nuance of your guitar playing style.